 Let’s remember that geo-analytics is not just the holy grail of our “Internet of everything” future.
 In the past couple of years, the insight value of location data has been extremely important to many other business verticals.
 Take, for example, location-based targeting in advertising: Juniper Research predicts that revenue generated by location-based services will reach $43.3 billion by 2019.
 This will drive the introduction of more intelligent devices, vehicles, and sensors that produce data at a much higher rate than we have ever seen; nearly all of that data generated will have a spatial element to it.

 Why Geospatial Intelligence Matters

 Today’s market leaders are using geospatial analytics to draw location-based insights and optimize workflows, reduce costs, manage risk, and optimize the customer experience.
-Geospatial data is providing organizations with opportunities to utilize fast data processing and analytics to make highly differentiated, insight-driven decisions.
+Geospatial data is providing organizations with opportunities to utilize fast data processing and streaming data analytics to make highly differentiated, insight-driven decisions.
 Let’s consider some of the key use cases in which the combination of geospatial data and real-time analytics can provide significant value:

 Financial services.
 Fraud detection is a billion-dollar problem in finance, affecting consumers and banks alike.
 Geospatial data can help financial institutions detect and prevent fraud by correlating spatial, temporal, and transactional data altogether using predictive analytics and anomaly-detection techniques.